 - This type of reaction affects 1-2% of patients.

 - Multiparous women and those who have received multiple previous transfusions are most at risk.
 Reactions are unpleasant but not life-threatening.
-Usually symptoms develop towards the end of a transfusion or in the subsequent 2 hours.
+Usually symptoms develop towards the end of a transfusion or in the subsequent two hours.
 Most febrile reactions can be managed by slowing or stopping the transfusion and giving paracetamol.

 Severe allergic reaction or anaphylaxis